1. Doctoral theses

-The summarizing chapter will always be published in full-text.
-To publish the enclosed papers in full text you need to get the permission from the publisher of the journal where your article is published.
+The enclosed papers in full-text may also be deposited in Epsilon, but in that case you need to get permission from the publisher of the journal where your article is published.

-A majority of the journal publishers will allow the author to parallel publish articles in an institutional archive, e.g Epsilon.
+A majority of the journal publishers will allow the author to deposit articles in an institutional archive, e.g Epsilon.
 To find out if your publisher allows this, use the SHERPA/RoMEO website, or contact your local SLU Library for information.

 Many publishers will allow parallel publishing within their normal contracts.
 If not, you may use this form for communication with the publisher/journal:

 Request to use material included in the electronic version, Doctoral dissertation at SLU (PDF, opens in new window)

 The thesis is to be published in its entirety.
 As the author of your thesis you have the copyright.

 4.2 What happens after you have submitted your thesis to Epsilon?